 One of the most common mistakes I’ve seen my Well With Cannabis Community members make is forgetting to decarb the plant material before mixing it with the alcohol.

-For compounds like CBD and THC to become active, they need to be heated at a low temperature over a certain period of time.
+Compounds like CBD and THC need to be heated at a low temperature for a certain period of time to become active.

 Therefore, the first step to making a successful cannabis tincture involves decarboxylating the plant material.